IrisJi3/seg3103_playground/Lab07/README.md

 ![bugs](assets/f18.JPG)

 ### Check again
 As expected, all bugs that we fixed no longer showed up in the analysis.

-There are only 2 bugs remain.
-The bug 2 and bug 3, we don't actually know what the code should be like, we just have some idea about the reason and what might be the correct way to debug.
+There are only 2 bugs - bug 2 and bug 3 - remain, since we didn't fix them.
 ![bugs](assets/bug.JPG)